zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-joining.md

 ---
 permaid: 1000236
-Title: EF Core Join - Learn How to Combine Row of Many Entities in LINQ
+Title: EF Core Join - Learn How to Combine Rows of Many Entities in LINQ
 MetaDescription: Unlock the power of EF Core by joining entities to combine rows of multiple tables.
 Learn how joining multiple entities can help to improve your performance.
-LastMod: 2023-02-23
+LastMod: 2025-06-22
 tags: query join
 ---

-# EF Core Join: Discover How to Combine Row of Many Entities in LINQ
+# EF Core Join: Discover How to Combine Rows of Many Entities in LINQ

 ## Introduction